AFairbairn/chirpR/README.md

 ## Description

-`bnanalysis` is an R package that simplifies the process of analyzing and interpreting BirdNet data.
-It provides a user-friendly wrapper for [BirdNet-Analyzer](https://github.com/kahst/BirdNET-Analyzer), allowing users to easily install and run BirdNet directly from R. Additionally, `bnanalysis` includes a collection of functions for analyzing and visualizing BirdNet output.
-Developed with a semi-automated analysis pipeline in mind, `bnanalysis` streamlines the BirdNet analysis process.
+`chirpR` is an R package that simplifies the process of analyzing and interpreting BirdNet data.
+It provides a user-friendly wrapper for [BirdNet-Analyzer](https://github.com/kahst/BirdNET-Analyzer), allowing users to easily install and run BirdNet directly from R. Additionally, `chirpR` includes a collection of functions for analyzing and visualizing BirdNet output.
+Developed with a semi-automated analysis pipeline in mind, `chirpR` streamlines the BirdNet analysis process.

 -   Features to-do list:
     -   Support for operating systems other than Windows.
     -   Function to create output tables for, for example, odd detections in Kaleidoscope or other.
     -   Function for calculating VAR “Vocal Activity Rate”
     -   Visualization functions for the bird community

 ## About